 of the evidence these detectives brought forward against Ellis:

 - Did Detective Acerra take Mulligan's phone and clean it up?

-Mulligan's cell phone, reported missing from his SUV after his murder, was “discovered” a week later in the vehicle’s center console by Detective Kenneth Acerra in what police said was a second search of the vehicle (even though crime scene technicians had inventoried the vehicle and failed to find it).
+Mulligan's cell phone, reported missing from his SUV immediately after his murder, was “discovered” a full week later in the vehicle’s center console by Detective Kenneth Acerra, in what police said was a second search of the vehicle (even though crime scene technicians had inventoried the vehicle and failed to find it).
 Did Acerra take it, wipe it clean, and put it back?